hzeller/gcode-multi-shell-extrude/README.md

 This program generates GCode directly (no extra slicer needed) in a way that multiple continuous shells are printed on the same printbed in sequence.

+Compile it first

+    $ make

+Now you can use it; here a little synopsis:

     Usage: ./multi-shell-extrude -t <template> [-p <height-per-rotation-mm>]
     Template describes shape.
 The letters in that string describe the screw depth for a full turn.